sftcd/openssl/esnistuff/README.md

 Most recent first...

+- On 20191109 I re-merged my nginx fork with upstream, and then built against the latest OpenSSL.
+I had to fix up a couple of calls to now-deprecated OpenSSL functions.
+I think I found non-deprecated alternatives for both.
+Those were:
+    - ``SSL_CTX_load_verify_locations``
+    - ``ERR_peek_error_line_data``

 - Doing interop testing with https://tls13.1d.pw/ - it worked
   unless the server sent an HRR, (which it was doing about 50% of the time) in which case my side failed, so time to fix that;-)